Stamp Duty Land Tax (SDLT) rates have changed again for non-residents buying a home in England...

 Key Business Consultants was launched as a tax specialist firm.
 We are highly experienced in dealing with SEIS and EIS schemes.

-We do everything we can in assisting start-ups with the process of raising finance within the confines of what is acceptable to HMRC and continue helping them throughout the entire share issue process to ensure everything is done correctly.
-This typically includes advising on the optimal structure for your business, obtaining advanced assurance from HMRC and ensuring that your business carries out qualifying business activities.
-We have seen cases of companies that have made one small error in the process and jeopardised the entire investment.
+At KBC, we do everything we can in assisting start-ups with the process of raising finance within the confines of what is acceptable to HMRC and continue helping them throughout the entire share issue process to ensure everything is done correctly.
+We:

 Another important area for Key Business Consultants is advising investors of suitable SEIS and EIS investment opportunities and the tax benefits available.
 There are a number of important criteria that must be met for an investment to qualify for all the available tax reliefs.